How a South Korean security law is becoming obsolete amid thaw with North Korea

 When asked about a potential souring of public sentiment over Kim's visit, Moon said there can't be a "split in public opinion" and he believes all South Koreans would welcome Kim "with open arms".

-"Isn't it every citizen's wish if it helps realise denuclearisation of the Korean peninsula, and achieve peace between the South and the North?"
+"Isn't it every citizen's wish if it helps realize denuclearisation of the Korean peninsula, and achieve peace between the South and the North?"
 Moon said.